 Automotive Latch Systems Limited vs. Honeywell International Inc. - Plaintiff alleges breach of a joint development agreement under which the parties sought to develop, produce and sell a universal door latch assembly for automotive applications.
 Plaintiff seeks "lost chance" damages of up to GBP 352 million.
-Trial commenced in April 2008 in the High Court of Justice, Queens Bench in London.
-A ruling is not expected until the second half of 2008.
+Trial proceedings in the High Court of Justice, Queens Bench in London were completed in July 2008.
+A ruling is not expected until late third quarter or early fourth quarter 2008.
 We believe plaintiff's claims are without merit and expect to prevail in this matter.

 Quick Lube - On March 31, 2008, S&E Quick Lube, a filter distributor, filed suit in U.S. District Court for the District of Connecticut alleging that twelve filter manufacturers, including Honeywell, engaged in a conspiracy to fix prices, rig bids and allocate U.S. customers for aftermarket automotive filters.
 This suit is a purported class action on behalf of direct purchasers of filters from the defendants.
-Related actions have been filed by other plaintiffs.
-We intend to vigorously defend the claims raised in this action.
+Several parallel purported class actions, including on behalf of indirect purchasers of filters, have been filed by other plaintiffs in a variety of jurisdictions in the United States and Canada.
+We intend to vigorously defend the claims raised in all of these actions.
+The Antitrust Division of the Department of Justice (DOJ) is also investigating the allegations raised in these suits and has issued subpoenas to certain employees of the defendants including Honeywell.
+We are fully cooperating with the DOJ investigation.